 Implementation costs deserve extra scrutiny.
 SAP implementation partners typically charge 100-125% of your annual software fees for deployment, according to OutSail (2025).
 A company paying $300,000 per year in licensing should budget $300,000-$375,000 for implementation on top of that.

-The annual escalation clause is another quiet budget hit.
+Annual escalation clauses represent another quiet budget hit.
 Most SAP contracts include automatic 3-8% yearly price increases.
-Over a standard five-year contract, that means your $300,000 annual license could grow to $350,000-$440,000 by year five without adding a single module or employee.
+Over a standard five-year contract, that means your $300,000 annual license could grow to $350,000-$440,000 by year five without adding a single module or worker.

-Growing companies get caught by true-up clauses especially hard.
+True-up clauses hit growing companies especially hard.
 SAP contracts typically include annual headcount reviews.
 If your workforce grew from 1,000 to 1,500 employees, you owe the difference retroactively.
-This isn't unique to the platform, but their nine-tier volume pricing makes the math less predictable than simpler per-seat models.
+This isn’t unique to the platform, but their nine-tier volume pricing makes the math less predictable than simpler per-seat models.

 What Does First-Year TCO Actually Look Like?